 If there are no local emergency card schemes in your area, you could consider making your own card and keeping it with you.
 This can make other people aware that the person needs support if there is an emergency.
 You could include someone to contact in this situation.
+Carer's NI have a downloadable template on their website that you can use.

 Some local authorities will provide emergency respite care.
-The care will usually last between 48 and 72 hours, depending on the situation.
-Your local authority or local carers' centre can provide more information about what is available in your area.
+Your trust or local carers' centre can provide more information about what is available in your area.